johndpope/tensorflow/tensorflow/swift/Readme.md

 The Makefile build swift has a bug in linking the library.
 The xcode project file that gets spat out - does successfully link.

-- there's a CTensorflow swift package currently imported.
+- there's a CTensorflow swift umbrella package currently imported.
 It's hardcoded to use the osx path for tensorflow.
-If you want to provide Linux access - happy to accept a PR. https://github.com/johndpope/CTensorFlow/blob/master/CTensorFlow.h
+If you want to provide Linux access - fork / fix and change the tag in package. https://github.com/johndpope/CTensorFlow/blob/master/CTensorFlow.h